-Section 106 of the National Historic Preservation Act (NHPA; United States Code, Title 16, Section 470f [16 USC § 470f]) and its implementing regulations in 36 CFR Part 800 requires that federal agencies consider the effects of their undertakings on historic properties.
+Section 106 of the National Historic Preservation Act (NHPA; 54 USC § 306108) and its implementing regulations in 36 CFR Part 800 requires that federal agencies consider the effects of their undertakings on historic properties.
 The NHPA (54 USC § 300308) defines a historic property or historic resource is any prehistoric [pre-contact] or historic district, site, building, structure, or object included in, or eligible for inclusion on, the National Register of Historic Places (NRHP), including artifacts, records, and material remains related to such a property or resource.

 FERC initiated informal consultation with the California State Historic Preservation Office (SHPO) under Section 106 on November 21, 2021, and on that same date designated SCE as FERC's non-federal representative for informal consultation under Section 106.
 In a letter dated January 11, 2022, SCE on behalf of FERC initiated consultation with the SHPO and requested concurrence on the Area of Potential Effects (APE).
-By letter dated March 23, 2022, the SHPO pursuant to 36 CFR § 800.4(a)(1) found the APE as defined to be sufficient for the undertaking.
+By letter dated March 23, 2022, the SHPO, pursuant to 36 CFR § 800.4(a)(1), found the APE as defined to be sufficient for the undertaking.
+Based on guidance provided by the SHPO on another undertaking, SCE is proposing to expand the defined APE and include an Area of Direct Impact (ADI) as described in Section 7.10, Cultural Resources.

 Discussion of potential Project effects on historic properties is provided in Section 7.10, Cultural Resources, of this Exhibit E. SCE anticipates that to meet the requirements of Section 106, FERC will execute a Programmatic Agreement (PA) for the protection of historic properties from the effects of the ongoing O&M of the Project under a new license issued by FERC.
-The terms of the PA are likely to require that SCE address and treat all historic properties identified within the APE that are affected by ongoing Project O&M through the finalization of a Historic Properties Management Plan (HPMP).
-SCE intends to file a HPMP concurrent with its filing of the FLA.
+The terms of the PA are likely to require that SCE address and treat all historic properties identified within the APE that are affected by ongoing Project O&M through the finalization of a HPMP.
+A copy of the HPMP is included in Volume IV of this filing.